 “Sakura no Ha no Shiozuke” (桜の葉の塩漬け) are made by blanching and soaking the leaves of a “double cherry blossom tree” in a salt brine.
 Before using them, they should be soaked in fresh water for 1 hour to remove the excess salt and then gently dried with kitchen paper.

-It can be difficult to find salt pickled sakura leaves outside of Japan, but luckily it’s not too difficult to make them at home if you have access to the right type of cherry blossom tree.
+It can be difficult to find salt-pickled sakura leaves outside of Japan, but luckily it’s not too difficult to make them at home if you have access to the right type of cherry blossom tree.

-- Fill one bowl with ice cold water and one with boiling water.
+- Fill one bowl with ice-cold water and one with boiling water.

 - Drop the leaves into the boiling water for a few seconds and then immediately transfer them into the ice water.
-The boiled water will kill bacteria and remove any leftover dirt / pesticides, then the ice water stops the leaves from “cooking” and becoming wilted.
+The boiled water will kill bacteria and remove any leftover dirt or pesticides, then the ice water stops the leaves from “cooking” and becoming wilted.

 - Use within one year.
 Soak in fresh clean water for 1 hour before using.